jinghuazhao/INF/SOMAscan.md

 described<sup>39,40</sup> and a technical white paper with further information can be found at the manufacturer’s website (http://somalogic.com/wp-content/uploads/2017/06/SSM-002-Technical-White-Paper_010916_LSM1.pdf).
-In brief, modified single- stranded DNA SOMAmers are used to bind to specific protein targets that are then quantified using a DNA microarray.
+In brief, modified single-stranded DNA SOMAmers are used to bind to specific protein targets that are then quantified using a DNA microarray.
 Protein concentrations are quantified as relative fluorescent units.